BACK TO SCHOOL SAFELY

 Welcome to the Back-2-School Safely home page!
 This page is your online destination for all current and updated information related to the return to school for the upcoming 2020-21 school year.

-All Aiken County Public School students will begin the 2020-2021 school year on Monday, August 31.
+All Aiken County Public School students began the 2020-2021 school year on Monday, August 31.
 Please see the infographic showing the options for parents/students, along with the detailed information that is directly below.

 BACK 2 SCHOOL SAFELY